raisa-d/KanbanBoard/README.md

 - Add ability for multiple projects
 - Add a database
 - Add team-collaboration/assign tasks to a person
+- Allow users to make more columns and rename the columns

 ## Lessons Learned
 - Re-familiarized myself with the basics of **React**.